lilinx/ExTexGen/README.md

 ExTexGen is case unsensitive and plays only with a fixed set of 21 characters (all letters).

-This repository hosts two different scripts :
+This repository hosts two different example scripts :

 ExTexGen1.py (method 1)
 ------------------------